ZoneIn Privacy Policy

 ZoneIn may send a scheduled-block warning 5 minutes before a recurring scheduled block begins.
 The notification title may include the schedule/session name you entered, and the body may include the count of selected apps and websites that will be blocked.
 If you edit the schedule, ZoneIn is designed to update or replace the corresponding scheduled notification so that the timing, title, and body reflect the edited schedule.

-ZoneIn may also send a one-time day-3 re-engagement reminder if you download and launch the app but have not created a focus session or scheduled block.
+ZoneIn may also send a one-time setup reminder if you download and launch the app but have not created a focus session or scheduled block.
 If you create a focus session or scheduled block before the reminder is delivered, ZoneIn is designed not to show that reminder.
 This reminder is designed to be sent only once.
 Tapping it may open ZoneIn, present the Create Schedule sheet, and log a coarse analytics event so we can understand whether the reminder helps users complete setup.

 Notifications can appear on your lock screen, Notification Center, banners, Apple Watch, or other Apple notification surfaces depending on your iOS settings.
 Avoid using sensitive information in schedule names if you do not want it to appear in a notification.

 You can change notification permissions at any time in iOS Settings. iOS and Apple notification services control delivery, and ZoneIn cannot guarantee that any notification will be delivered on time or at all.
 ZoneIn does not use notifications for advertising or cross-app tracking.
-These notifications are designed to be scheduled or triggered through Apple’s iOS notification APIs.
-If ZoneIn later adds a server-side push provider, push-token collection, Firebase Cloud Messaging, or a custom notification backend, we will update this policy before collecting or using that additional data.

 12. Companion website